osmandin/adml/README.md

 Visit `iasc.mit.edu/admin/login`.

-Server Deployment
+Server Setup
 -------------------
-- Copy `application-prod.properties` and `connection.properties` to resources directory.
-- Compile the application with the `-P prod` flag (not `-P dev`)
 - Install MySql
 - Install httpd and enable reverse proxy.
-- Install Tomcat 8 (use the latest).
+- Install Tomcat 8+
 - Drop the .war to webapps folder.

 Where is this service deployed?